pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 3. Notify QA Team: At this time, the engineering team can notify the QA team that the deliverables for the release candidate are ready for testing.
 This notification can be done through the GitHub Kuadrant board, or simply a public message in the Kuadrant Slack channel.
-4. Testing: The QA team tests the release candidate, checking for any bugs or issues.
+4. Flagging/Testing: The QA team do the actual assertion/testing of the release candidate, checking for any obvious bugs or issues.
 Then QA reports all the bugs as GitHub issues and communicates testing status back publicly on Slack and/or email.
 5. Iterate: Based on the feedback from the QA team, the development team makes any necessary adjustments and repeats the process until the release candidate is deemed ready for production.
 6. Publish Release: Once QA communicates that the testing has been successfully finished, the engineering team will publish